anoma/nspec/docs/tutorial/engines/index.md

 and it is made possible by providing users with a finite number of choice at a time.
 Finally,
 there may be a mix of inputs and randomness.
-For example and engine may generate a random user name and the user is asked to accept or choose it manually.
+For example and engine may generate a random username and the user is asked to accept or choose it manually.

 In summary,